 85. Do Twitter Advertising - I’ve never done Twitter Ads so I don’t really know anything about them.
 I know they are possible and Twitter is a pretty big company so I’m sure they have a decent system to do it.
 Good luck.
 Here's a link to Twitter Advertising.

 87. Add an Email Newsletter Signup Form - Do you have an email newsletter that you send out to clients?
 If so you should make sure you’ve added a signup form on your website.
 All the email marketing programs can generate code for your website to put wherever you want the signup form.
 Don’t overdo it, but make sure you explain the benefit(s) they’ll get by signing up.
-If you're looking for an email marketing company, here's who I use.
+If you're looking for email newsletters for insurance agencies use this link to check out the best.

 88. Write a "Things Only People in MYCITY Understand" Article - Write a blog post titled, “22 Things Only People in Anytown, USA Understand”.
 Write it about your local area and copy the format they use over at Buzzfeed for these.
 It’s going to take some work but I guarantee it’ll be a viral hit for your entire town if you do it well.
 Take pictures of local landmarks, restaraunts, popular people, and other quirks of your town.
 Have some people read through it to make sure it’s funny and relatable.
 After publishing, share it on Facebook, boost the post to your region, and watch the virality ensue.